-Senior Citizen Property Tax Incentive Program
+5. Senior Citizen Property Tax Incentive Program

 The Town of Duxbury offers a number of real estate tax incentives to seniors under a variety of different programs depending on the age of a senior, whether or not they are a veteran and/or disabled.
 In addition, some of the programs have an income and asset test.
 We have provided a list of the programs, number of participants and the amount of tax discounts for the past 4 years.
 In particular, we point to the Senior Citizen Property Tax Incentive Program for residents age 60 and over.
 While the program does not fund the creation of affordable housing in town, it makes housing more affordable for seniors by reducing their property taxes by \$1,000 a year.
 The program has 35 approved positions for 125 hours of work a year.
-As you can see, the number of participants in this program has increased form 11 in 2010 to 31 in 2013.
+The number of participants in this program has increased over time.